billchurch/bhyve-mqtt/README.md

 #  bhyve-mqtt
 This app is designed to subscribe to the Orbit B-Hyve API and broadcast the messages out over MQTT topics and is currently a work in progress.
 Any help is greatly appreciated.

-At this point, status and device informatin should be populated.
+At this point, status and device information should be populated.

 ## To Do
 - Handle commands from MQTT to Orbit API (start/stop watering, settings schedules, etc...)